shiziksama/lbmap/readme.md

 This repository now contains a basic Laravel skeleton.
 Existing helper classes have been moved under `app/Services` so they can be autoloaded via PSR-4.
-Legacy PHP scripts remain in the project root for reference.
+Legacy PHP scripts have been converted to Artisan commands and controllers so the project follows typical Laravel conventions.

 The Laravel router now serves the original HTML page at `/`.
 Tile requests for overlays and rendered maps are handled by `MapController`: